usharesoft/appcenter-docs/end-user/en/source/pages/migration/blackbox-migration.rst

 	1. Uninstall NetworkManager (if installed).
 	2. Uninstall the Microsoft Azure agent, i.e. WALinuxAgent and waagent packages (if installed).

-.. warning:: Ubuntu 14.04 migration for Microstoft Azure target platform is not supported by UForge.
+.. warning:: Ubuntu 14.04 migration for Microsoft Azure target platform is not supported by UForge.

 When you generate a machine image directly from a scan, the following steps are carried out: